as-thalles/GettingStartedWith_SpringBoot/README.md

 ## TL;DR:
 - What is it?
 > Hard to explain.
-But it's a tool that offers a fast way to build applications, focusing on managing the bulk of infrastrucutre for you so that you can focus more on your application.
+But it's a tool that offers a fast way to build applications, managing the bulk of infrastrucutre, allowing you to focus more on your application.

 > In this tutorial it is built a basic RESTful Service using Spring Boot.
 RESTful Services are services based on the REST (REpresentational State Transfer) architecture.